 Strategies for managing screen time and digital technology use

-Screen time and digital technology use can be part of a healthy lifestyle for teenagers when they balance it with other activities.
+Screen time and digital technology use can be part of a healthy lifestyle for children when they balance these things with other activities.

-To achieve this, your family might need some strategies for managing screen time.
-For teenagers, these strategies might include:
+To achieve this, you might need some strategies for managing screen time.
+For children aged 3-11 years, these strategies might include: